pnpm/pnpm/README.md

 4. Node.js doesn't work with the [--preserve-symlinks](https://nodejs.org/api/cli.html#cli_preserve_symlinks) flag when executed in a project that uses pnpm.

 Got an idea for workarounds for these issues?
 [Share them.](https://github.com/pnpm/pnpm/issues/new)

+## Other Node.js package managers

+* [npm](https://github.com/npm/npm).
+The oldest and most widely used.
+See [pnpm vs npm](docs/pnpm-vs-npm.md).
+* [Yarn](https://yarnpkg.com/en/).
+The first Node.js package manager that invented lockfiles and offline installations.
+* [ied](https://github.com/alexanderGugel/ied). ied is built on a very similar premise as pnpm. pnpm takes huge inspiration from it.

 ## Frequently Asked Questions